$C_5$ is almost a fractalizer: Introduction

 The term fractalizer for this concept is due to Fox, Huang and Lee in~\cite{Fox}, and they choose to ask for the strongest notion (F5). \begin{defi} A graph $H$ is a {\em fractalizer}, if for every $n$, all graphs on $n$ vertices maximizing the number of induced copies of $H$ are iterated balanced blow-ups of $H$. \end{defi}

-It is easy to see that if $H$ is a fractalizer, then its complement is also a fractalizer.
+If $H$ is a fractalizer, then its complement is also a fractalizer.
 Further, each complete and each empty graph is trivially a fractalizer.
-Other than these two classes of graphs, no specific fractalizers are known among simple graphs.
+Other than these two classes of graphs, no explicit fractalizers are known among simple graphs.
+We have checked all graphs on up to $7$ vertices, and none of them is a fractalizer.
+We have ruled out most candidates on $8$ vertices, and $C_8$ is not a fractalizer.
+We conjecture that $C_9$ is a fractalizer, but our methods are not yet powerful enough to prove it.
 On the other hand, the main result by Fox, Huang, and Lee~\cite{Fox} implies that almost all graphs are fractalizers: for $n\to\infty$ and constant $p$, a random graph $G_{n,p}$ is almost surely a fractalizer.
 A similar result is proved independently by Yuster in~\cite{Yuster}.

 The notion of fractalizer can be extended to other structures.
 Mubayi and Razborov~\cite{Dhruv} showed that every tournament on $k \geq 4$ vertices whose edges are colored by $\binom{k}{2}$ distinct colors is a fractalizer in the (F4) sense.
 They used this to determine the precise number where a certain Ramsey problem transitions from polynomial to exponential growth, settling a conjecture of Erd\H{o}s and Hajnal~\cite{MR0337636} for all $k \geq 4$.